So, things are…weird.

 Just kidding!
 LOL.
 But not really.

-While it's definitely important that we keep our physical distance (at least 6 feet), this is not a time to abandon the people in your life.
+While it's definitely important to follow social distancing protocol and keep our physical distance (at least 6 feet), this is not a time to abandon the people in your life.
 Reach out, send a cute gif or reminisce about an old memory.

 We're all in this together – so let's get through this together.